HomeNutritionDiet2024’s Dirty Dozen And Clean Fifteen

 2024’s Dirty Dozen And Clean Fifteen

 According to the EWG’s 2024 Shopper’s Guide to Pesticides in Produce™, close to 75% of non-organic fresh produce sold in America contains residues of potentially harmful pesticides and fungicides.
-Every year the Environmental Working Group (EWG) publishes a list of the Dirty Dozen and Clean Fifteen list describing the most contaminated and lowest amounts of pesticide/fungicide residue found based on analysis of testing data from the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).
+Every year the Environmental Working Group (EWG) publishes a list of the Dirty Dozen and Clean Fifteen describing the most contaminated and lowest amounts of pesticide/fungicide residue found on produce based on analysis of testing data from the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).

 Before Testing